Andrewogg92/it-service-automation/README.md

 # Enterprise IT Service Automation Portfolio

-This repository contains two production-grade, event-driven AI Operations designed to streamline IT Service Management (ITSM).
+This repository contains two event-driven AI workflow systems for IT service operations.

-These systems replace high-latency manual dispatching and redundant documentation drafting with a stateful AI orchestration layer, resulting in organizational time savings.
+Designed and built these systems to reduce manual dispatching and repetitive documentation workflows through stateful AI orchestration and event-driven automation.

 ---